Blog

 Transitional training is all about equipping employees with the necessary skills and knowledge to move through a transition.
 This can include a workplace or career transition.
 Examples include a promotion, change of team or even moving cross-functionally within the organization.

-Transitional training is typically needed to develop their skills.
+Transitional training is typically needed to develop their individual skills.

-Whilst it’s essential to bear in mind the employee’s existing knowledge and understanding, there are likely gaps that will need to be filled, and this should be managed proactively, as you would with ongoing training.
+Whilst it’s essential to consider the employee’s existing knowledge and understanding, gaps will also likely need to be filled, and this should be managed proactively, as you would with ongoing training.
+This not only extends to core skills but most likely also to leadership and problem-solving skills.

-Any additional policies and procedures that are relevant to the new role should be considered as part of the training, as well as any upskilling required.
+Any additional policies and procedures relevant to the new role should be considered part of the training, as well as any upskilling required.

 Why is transitional training important?

+The benefits of training for organizations are lengthy.
 Transitional training is essential for minimizing disruptions, reducing resistance to change, and ensuring that employees can successfully adapt to new circumstances within the workplace.
-It ultimately contributes to the overall effectiveness and resilience of the organization.
+It ultimately contributes to the organization’s overall effectiveness and resilience.

 How does transitional training work?